Preetish Nijhawan

-Preetish Nijhawan is an entrepreneur known for co-founding the internet company Akamai Technologies in 1998.
+Preetish Nijhawan was an American entrepreneur known for co-founding the internet company Akamai Technologies in 1998.

 Early life

 Nijhawan studied at Hyderabad Public School, then received a Bachelor of Science degree from BITS, Pilani, a master's degree from the University of Southern California and an MBA from the MIT Sloan School of Management.

 Career

 Before joining NeoEdge, Nijhawan was a Vice President at BMC Software and prior to that he was a co-founder and Vice President at iVita Corporation, and was a consultant for McKinsey & Company.
 Earlier in his career he also spent 6 years at Intel Corporation in engineering and management roles.

-Preetish is now Managing Director and co-founder of Cervin Ventures, a Venture Capital firm that invests in very early-stage software companies.
-Nijhawan now works for a group of companies (JME Software, Scalable Software and Neon Enterprise Software) as CFO.
+Preetish was Managing Director and co-founder of Cervin Ventures, a Venture Capital firm that invests in very early-stage software companies.
+Nijhawan previously worked for a group of companies (JME Software, Scalable Software and Neon Enterprise Software) as CFO.
 Prior to this, Nijhawan worked with NeoEdge Networks in Palo Alto, California as Vice President of Strategic Alliances where he led the development of the company's most important partnerships and distribution relationships.

-Nijhawan is also the co-founder of local coffee shop "The Coffee Groundz" in the Midtown area of Houston, Texas.
+Nijhawan was also the co-founder of local coffee shop "The Coffee Groundz" in the Midtown area of Houston, Texas.

+He died on 31 August 2024 due to a heart attack.